 LA 442 19DEC EZESCL 2025 2250 (flights subject to change)

-Flight departs Santiago in the early hours of the morning and arrives in Sydney in the morning, where the adventure concludes.
+Flight departs Santiago in the early hours of the morning and arrives in Sydney in the morning of 21 DEC, where the adventure concludes.

 LA 801 20DEC SCLSYD 0025 0915 (flights subject to change)